mahesh-panchal/Publishable-Workflow-Guide/README.md

 # [Insert Workflow Name Here]

+If you use an acronym for your workflow, define it here in a short sentence.

 > [!NOTE]
-> This is an opinionated guide to how to publish a workflow.
+> This is a guide on how to publish a workflow.
 >
 > Further guidance:
 > * [SciLifeLab - Sharing code and workflows](https://data-guidelines.scilifelab.se/topics/sharing-code-workflows/)